-Thanks to a collaboration with the Berliner Philharmoniker Digital Concert Hall, all Piano Street members can enjoy free access for 48 hours to the Digital Concert Hall.
-Log in to your Piano Street account to get your free voucher code which gives you instant access to the Digital Concert Hall.
-(No PS account?
-Sign up for free here!)
-Take the opportunity to hear a live concert with pianist Mitsuko Uchida and to access all concerts in the archive!
+Thanks to a continuous collaboration with the Berliner Philharmoniker Digital Concert Hall, all Piano Street members enjoy free access for 7 days to the Digital Concert Hall.
+Log in to your Piano Street account to get your free voucher code (value $10) which gives you instant access to the Digital Concert Hall.
+Take the opportunity to hear a live concert with pianist Daniil Trifonov, Sir Simon Rattle and Berliner Philharmoniker on Saturday December 31 and to access all concerts in the archive for seven days!

 About the Digital Concert Hall

 In 2008, the Berlin Philharmonic, in partnership with Deutsche Bank and Sony, started posting its live performances on the Internet via the Digital Concert Hall, or DCH.
 Seven high-definition cameras capture all the musical action within the Philharmonie.
 Highlighting the intriguing interpretations of principal conductor Sir Simon Rattle, the fantastic audio quality of the multimedia files is at once accurate and thrilling.
 The operators inside the video studio make the recordings available a few days after each performance.
 More than 1.5 million people have taken advantage of the streamed offerings over the last five years.
 With access to a combination of almost 400 recordings that include concerts, educational programming and interviews with conductors, soloists and orchestra members, site visitors can enjoy the entire gamut of Berlin Philharmonic musical experiences.
 The institution has been awarded with the LeadAward 2009 in the category ‘WebTV’, in gold, with the DMMA OnlineStar 2009, in bronze and numerous other awards.